jewel/clearskies/protocol/core.md

 The "peer" field is the ID explained in the tracker section.
 This is used to avoid accidental loopback.

-If the server does not recognize the id it will send back a "cannot_start" message, and close the connection:
+If the server does not recognize the ID, it will send back a "cannot_start" message and close the connection:

 ```json
 {